Rafaseoanes/trascenderglobal-challenge/README.md

 This project is a coding challenge made for the frontend developer position at Trascender Global.

-{::comment}

-## Available Scripts
+## How to run this app:

-In the project directory, you can run:
+In the project directory run:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+This will start the Frontend part of the app, where you will be able to find a pokémon by its name or id, the app will priorize searching by name.

 ### `npm test`